Build a Backyard Wind Turbine in 5 easy steps free chapter

 So, as we mentioned most of the Instructables.com guides show you how you build the turbine fully from scrap, but realistically unless you’re a very skilled mechanic or have a degree in engineering you’ll struggle to build the generator and charge controller required for the job.
 But fear not that’s where Amazon and eBay come in handy.
 It’s what we used to build the turbine you see above.
 You can find some cheap deal on eBay, but these prices can fluctuate so we’re linking the Amazon ones instead which are more reliable.

 There are loads of cheap small generators you can go for.
 We recommend looking at the Instructables guide linked above which tells you all you need to know about which generator to buy.
 But we can break it down to a good cheap one and a good expensive one.
 The more expensive one is perfect for a backyard wind turbine getting the RPM’s and Volt ratings just right.
 The cheap one will do the one too but not as efficiently as the expensive one.
 Have a look around yourself first before you buy, but here are the ones we recommend.

 Next up is the charge controller.
 Again, check out the Instructables guide for more information about what this is and how to actually build your own.
 But if you’re lazy like us you can just buy one.
-Basically, a charge controller controls the flow of electricity into your storage batteries, so they don’t get damaged by overcharging and can dump excess electricity into a ground or something useful like a heat pump or even simpler, a light.
+Basically, a charge controller controls the flow of electricity into your storage batteries, so they don’t get damaged by overcharging and can dump excess electricity into a grounded unit or something useful like a heat pump or even simpler, a light.
 Anyway, here’s a link to the one we used that works great for backyard wind turbines.

 4. Building your hub